2023 Best Value Allied Health Services Associate Degree Schools in the Far Western US Region

 Top 15% Best Allied Health & Medical Assisting Services Associate Degree Schools

 Our 2023 rankings named North Seattle College the best value school in the Far Western US Region for allied health & medical assisting services students working on their associate degree.
-Located in the city of Seattle, North Seattle is a public school with a small student population.
+Located in the large city of Seattle, North Seattle is a public school with a small student population.

 Highline undergraduate students pay an average of $4,948 in tuition and fees each year.